-I can't count the number of times I've been attacked for saying that I don't want to have children.
-It's usually a question like, "well, you will when you meet the right person," or, "do you really want to grow old alone?"
+I can’t count the number of time I’ve been attacked for saying that I don’t want to have kids.
+It’s usually a question like, “well, you will when you meet the right person,” or, “do you really want to grow old alone?”

-Here’s what most people don’t understand about women who decide not to have kids: it’s a conscious choice, unrelated to finding the right mate or wanting to have a family.
-Their choice is based on their own readiness to take care of another human being; on their own willingness to dedicate their lives to someone else when they know they’re not ready or capable to give their all.
+Here’s what most people don’t understand about women who don’t want to have children: it’s a conscious choice, unrelated to finding the right mate or wanting to have a family.
+Their choice is based on their own readiness to take care of another human being; on their own willingness to dedicate their lives to someone else when they know, they’re not ready or capable to give their all.
 They’re aware that if they can’t provide the best life for their children, if they still have a lot to figure out, then they’d rather go through life alone, without dragging anyone else along.

-I decided not to have kids when I realized that I’ll always be a lost soul, looking for adventure, for freedom, for newness, for independence, and I know I will never be ready for that kind of responsibility.
+I decided I didn’t want to have kids when I realized that I’ll always be a lost soul, looking for adventure, for freedom, for newness, for independence, and I know I will never be ready for that kind of responsibility.
 I’m not sure if I can give my kids stability and security when I’m still searching for those things.
-I think it’s brave to be honest with yourself; it’s brave to admit that you may never be ready to mother and you may never want to.
+I think it’s brave, to be honest with yourself; it’s brave to admit that you may never be ready to mother and you may never want to.
 It’s brave to subvert the notion that unless a woman becomes a mother, she’s incomplete.

 If you’re going to decide to bring another human being into this world, then the least you can do is protect them and take care of them until they can take care of themselves.
 The least you can do is give them a healthy and safe environment to grow up in so they will feel safe in their own skin, instead of growing up with issues they spend the rest of their life trying to resolve.

 I’ll forever admire M. Scott Peck’s words on parenthood and children, in his masterpiece “The Road Less Traveled” he discusses two vital points: